nikiluc/Netflix-Clone/README.md

 # Netflix-Clone
 A clone of the Netflix website using React for practice.
+A live version is available here: https://nx-clone.web.app/

 ## Launching the Application